 Class 3r LASERS fall into a similar category as Class 3b – however they are far less powerful, not posing a potential harm to eyes.

 Similarly Class 1 LASERs present no potential hazard with any even lower power.
 This type of Laser is not coherent, and therefore far less powerful.
 In terms of does it requires far longer application time.
 However, it’s great for home use.
 Many of the face light masks on the market fall into the Class 1 category.
 You can’t overdo it with Class 1 Laser.
 It’s often referred to as LED.

-At Laser Medicine we use a mixture of Class 3b and Class 1 Laser for our Laser Facials because there is an added benefit from applying light though a range of different frequencies.
-This is where we think Laser is at its most effective for Laser Facials, producing the best results.
+At Laser Medicine we use a mixture of Class 3b and Class 1 Laser for our Facials because there is an added benefit from applying light though a range of different frequencies.
+This is where we think Laser is at its most effective, producing the best results.